fetchai/docker-images/README.md

 my_image/scripts/docker-run.sh bash
 ```

-> Direct execution of build - `make` in this case).
+> Direct execution of build (the `make` in this specific example, but it can be changed in the `docker-env.sh` file).
 This is just convenience command - it spins up container, executes build process in there, and exits the container.
 ```bash
 cd docker-images
 my_image/scripts/docker-make.sh --help